oroinc/documentation/backend/setup/get-source-files.rst

 Method 1: Create a Project with Composer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Make sure you are using PHP >=8.0.0 or higher and have Composer installed.
+1. Make sure you are using PHP >=8.0, <8.1 and have Composer installed.
 If you do not, use the Composer installation process described in the |Composer installation documentation|.

 2. Create your new Oro application project with Composer by running one of commands below, depending on the base application you want to install: